 From white and black sand beaches perfect for romance or adrenaline sports to those off the beaten track secrets, this cluster of islands is sure to offer you your perfect beach.

-But if you just can’t make your mind up, we’ve had a look at some of Hawaii’s best beaches to help you.
+But if you just can’t make your mind up, even after looking at our cruise offers, we’ve had a look at some of Hawaii’s best beaches to help you.

 A series of golden half-moon beaches run along this popular south shore beach, brilliant for swimmers and snorkelers.
 The clear waters are home to some beautiful marine life, with large green sea turtles and tropical fish like Hawaii’s state fish, humuhumunukunukuapua’a – otherwise known as the reef triggerfish.